GeovaneSchmitz/sdk-docs/docs/commands/login.md

 The `datallog login` command authenticates you with the Datallog service.
 This is a required step before you can push projects to the cloud.

-Running this command will typically open a web browser or prompt you for an API key to complete the authentication process.
+Running this command will prompt you for an API key to complete the authentication process.

 **Usage**